mochi-hpc-experiments/colza-experiments/cori/resizing/README.md

-# Static vs. Elastic scaling experiment
+# Static vs. Elastic resizing experiment

 This folder contains two experiments aimed to run on the Cori supercomputer.
 Each experiment will try to resize a staging area from 1 node all the way up